David-OConnor/pyflow/README.md

 ```
 The `[tool.pyflow]` section is used for metadata.
 The only required item in it is
  `py_version`, unless
 building and distributing a package.
-The `[tool.pypyackage.dependencies]` section
+The `[tool.pyflow.dependencies]` section
 contains all dependencies, and is an analog to `requirements.txt`.

 You can specify `extra` dependencies, which will only be installed when passing